College of Medicine Office of the Saskatchewan MS Clinical Research Chair

 Nickson Joseph MSc

-PhD Candidate with Dr. Krishnan
+PhD Student with Dr. Krishnan

 Nickson grew up in Kannur – a town popularly known as ‘The Land of Looms and Lore’, in the northern part of Kerala, India.
 He completed his Bachelor’s in Zoology from Sree Narayana College and his Master’s in Zoology from St. Berchmans College; both in Kerala.
 He is an avid reader of scientific non-fiction books and a relentless follower of crazy ideas in science.
 That’s how he developed a passion for neuroscience.
 He joined CMSNRC as a Ph.D. student in the Krishnan lab in May 2023 where he works on breast cancer nerve-tumor interface and its effects on brain metastatic recurrence of breast cancer.
 Brain metastatic recurrence of breast cancer is a late event and is fatal.
 He is trying to understand the nerve-tumor interface to explore the prognostic and therapeutic potential of the nerve-dependence of breast cancer to fight the deadly brain metastasis.
 Apart from academics, he is an admirer of Haruki Murakami’s works and loves reading novels.
 He is a proponent of scientific temper, and he loves beaches and biryani.